Tony Scott (politician): Professional career

 Scott has worked in marketing most of his professional career.
 He is currently the senior promotions manager at Edgewell Personal Care in Shelton, Connecticut.
 Before his current role, he worked in a similar role for Henkel Corporation in Stamford, Connecticut.
 He also worked on the floor of the Chicago Mercantile Exchange in Chicago, Illinois, from 2002-2007.

 Public service career

 Since moving to Monroe, Scott has served on local boards and commissions before becoming state representative.
-Scott first served on the Monroe Economic Development before moving to the Monroe Parks & Recreation Commission.
+Scott first served on the Monroe Economic Development Commission before moving to the Monroe Parks & Recreation Commission.
 He served there for 9 years and was chairman for the last 6 years of his service to the commission.
 He was next appointed to Monroe’s town council, serving over a year before resigning to become state representative.

 Committee and leadership positions

-For the term of 2023–2025, Scott has been appointed ranking member of the Housing Committee, while also serving on the General Law and Higher Education & Employment Advancement Committees.

 During his Freshman term (2021–2023), Scott served on three committees: Public Safety & Security, Human Services and Higher Education & Employment Advancement.

+For his previous term in 2023–2025, Scott was appointed ranking member of the Housing Committee, while also serving on the General Law and Higher Education & Employment Advancement Committees.

+In the current term, running 2025-2027, Scott has once again been named ranking member of the Housing Committee and will also serve on the Human Services and Executive & Legislative Nominations Committees.